 A minimum of six C grades at IGCSE is required to be considered for automatic admission to IB programmes.
 A student's grade in PE and Dutch can also be part of the consideration for promotion.
+Satisfactory progress in RISS Reach is also part of the consideration for promotion.
 In addition, it is strongly recommended that a student has a minimum of a B in the subjects intended to be studied at Higher Level.
+If a student wishes to study Mathematics A&A at HL level, an A in Cambridge International Maths Extended Level is strongly recommended.